 Other forms of lime — marl, hydrated lime (slaked lime) and burned lime (quick lime) are not good options for lawns: the first contains various impurities, while the others are so highly concentrated that they can be dangerous to handle and will burn established lawns.

-To lower pH (make alkaline soils more acidic) Add sulfur, which, like lime, comes in several forms.
+To lower pH (make alkaline soils more acidic) Add split pea sulfur, which, like lime, comes in several forms.
 For ground rock sulfur, add 1.2 ounces per square yard to sandy soils, and 3.6 ounces per square yard for any other soil.

-A number of organic (plant-derived) products will also lower pH, among them peat moss, organic cottonseed meal, and even animal manures, but none of these works as effectively as sulfur.
+A number of organic (plant-derived) products will also lower pH, among them peat moss, cottonseed meal, and even animal manures, but none of these works as effectively as sulfur.

 Fertilize.
 Spring and fall are the ideal times for fertilizing, especially in the north.
 Summer fertilizing is less of an issue in the south, where warm-season grasses that continue growing all summer are the norm, but in the north, most lawns have cool season grasses that go dormant during hot weather.
 Over-stimulating them during this phase just leads to problems, so go lightly.